Lisa David, Director

 Judith grew up in Jenkintown, PA, graduated from Penn State University with an undergraduate degree in Human Development and Family Studies and continued to earn her Masters in Social Work degree at the University of Pennsylvania.

-Judith is the primary leader of Harlam’s extensive philanthropic portfolio and works directly with her team and our Executive Director, Aaron, to help to ensure that Harlam has the resources needed to provide exceptional experiences to our community.
+Judith is the primary leader of Harlam’s extensive philanthropic portfolio and helps ensure that Harlam has the resources needed to provide exceptional experiences to our community.

 Judith lives with her husband and three children in Bala Cynwyd, PA.
 Her children attend Jack Barrack Hebrew Academy and Perelman Jewish Day School, where Judith actively engages in numerous leadership roles and her family attends Temple Beth Hillel-Beth El (where she also volunteers her time).

 Jeremy Wasserman, Business Manager